Eglinton Maintenance and Storage Facility: Operations

 Automatic train control (ATC) is used to move trains within the facility without a driver on board.
 ATC moves trains automatically around the facility for cleaning, inspection and storage, and will deliver trains from the yard to a hand-over area where drivers take control to move trains onto the mainline tracks.

 A backup power facility is being constructed adjacent to the CN/CP rail corridor at the northwest corner of the Eglinton facility.
-In the event of a widespread power outage, the new facility will provide Line 5 trains with up to 4 hours of electrical power.
+In the event of a widespread power outage, the new facility will provide Line 5 vehicles with up to four hours of electrical power.
 The facility will use lithium-ion batteries, which will be charged overnight in order to reduce peak-period power demands and operating costs.
 The batteries will have a capacity of 10 MW / 30 MWh, equivalent to what is needed to power 8000 homes for a year.
 The roof of the facility will have about 250 solar panels to generate 90 kW DC of electricity.
 In addition to providing emergency power, the battery power would be used daily during peak hours to avoid Ontario Hydro's peak hour surcharge.